-Due to the scale of the review, I decided to involve all my audio friends in these comparisons, divided over 2 groups in two weekends.
-Besides this being lots of fun, it also provided room for alternate opinions.
+Due to the scale of the review, I decided to involve all my audio friends in these comparisons, divided into 2 groups over two weekends.
+Besides being lots of fun, it also provided room for alternate opinions.
 As a result, the conclusion will also weigh in the verdicts of my friends.
 Interestingly, the conclusions were pretty much uniform, but I’m getting ahead of myself.

 The Avid Volvere was kindly loaned to me by Ben Hoedjes of Studio Alkmaar, but it had been returned prior to this review taking place, so it wasn’t part of this group review.
 Nevertheless, I’d like to touch on it briefly.
 With its SME 309 arm, and outfitted with a range of cartridges (Benz Ace SH, Benz Ace lo, Grado Statement Platinum 1, Technics EPC202 and a Denon 103) the Avid’s most prominent sonic feature was its relaxed nature.
 It never sounded slow, but it also wasn’t in a hurry – its speed and drive were just right.
 It was never aggressive but did lean to the overly controlled side.
 Not that it was extremely analytical, but I found that regardless of cartridge and placement, and into the Musical Fidelity Vinl as well as into the Rowland Cadence, the Avid seemed to restrain dynamic contrasts, perhaps as a result of its clamp, without which, it cannot be operated.
 On all technical aspects, the Avid easily outclassed the Technics SL7 and SL10, but not in terms of involvement and sheer playing pleasure.
 I respect the Avid’s tonal balance, natural yet rich timbre and excellent bass, but ultimately it did not move me emotionally.

 Update may 2021 – As I know now, having done an extensive Avid review, my observations above related to the tonearm and not the player.
 While the SME is technically fantastic, it seems that it is too controlled for my taste.
-I noticed the same (and more) with the Avid-Rega combination when the Audio Origami PU-7 arm turned out to make all the difference.
+I noticed the same (and more) with the Avid-Rega combination when the Audio Origami PU7 arm (12-gram effective mass version with Cardas 33ga internal wiring and super OFC external cable) turned out to make all the difference.

-Two friends commented that while they thorouhly enjoyed the Yamaha’s sound, like the SL1210, the PX-2 portrayed some of the “almost too fast” quality, which is likely the result of their direct drive quartz-locked motors.
+Two friends commented that while they thoroughly enjoyed the Yamaha’s sound, like the SL1210, the PX-2 portrayed some of the “almost too fast” quality, which is likely the result of their direct drive quartz-locked motors.
 I actually like this sense of speed and transient agility and liken it to a sound that marries the best of the analog and digital words.
-But it wasn’t until we started listening to the belt driven Thorens and Linn, that I understood better what my friends meant.
+But it wasn’t until we started listening to the belt-driven Thorens and Linn, that I understood better what my friends meant.